ddewaele/GoogleMapsV2WithActionBarSherlock/part1.md

 ###Google Maps Android API v2

 The new Google Maps Android API v2 (available through Google Play Services) is a vast improvement over the original one and comes with many new features.
-Not only does it really stand out from a UI perspective but also on an API level is the new Maps v2 library a "delight" for both end-users and developers.
+Not only does it really stand out from a UI perspective but also on an API level can the new Maps v2 library be considered a "delight" for both end-users and developers.

 Before the Google Maps Android API v2 was released, developers were forced to embed a `MapView` component in a special type of Activity called a `MapActivity`.

-When developers created map applications using the MapView component, you could immediately see a big difference between those applications and the Google Maps applications.
+When developers created map applications using the MapView component, the maps embedded in these third party applications were not of the same standard as the ones that you found on the Google Maps application.
 Not only were the tiles of much higher quality in the Google Maps application, but subtle differences like auto-orienting street-names and labels that were present in the Google Maps application were not available in the MapView component.
+So effectivly, developers were left with a lower quality map component.

+The `MapView` component also had several limitations.
+You could use 1 `MapView` component in your application and there was no `Fragment` support.

 This has all changes with the new Google Maps Android v2 API.

-A quick overview of these features
+A quick overview of the features of the new Maps Android API v2:

 - Distribution via Google Play Services (no more waiting for Android platform updates to get new functionality)
 - Full fragment support (no more MapView, no more single map / app limitation)